 ICYMI: Here's what happened Friday in Mets Land

-The Mets (16-16, 2.5 games behind the Phillies in the NL East) dropped the first of a three-game road series against the Milwaukee Brewers.
-They prepare to face the Brewers again on Saturday at 7:10 p.m. in Milwaukee.
+The Mets (18-20, 3.5 games behind the Phillies in the NL East) finally woke up at the plate and erupted for 11 runs, including an eight-run first inning for an 11-2 win over the Miami Marlins on Friday night.
+They face the Marlins again on Saturday...

 Tweets